 1. What’s Your Goal From Content (Traffic, Emails, or Leads and Purchases)?
 And Is Their Content Strategy Optimized to Achieve That Goal?

 Companies have different mindsets regarding the goal they hope to achieve from content marketing.
 In our experience, most want leads or sales — whether that be eCommerce purchases, sales call signups, or trials and demos in SaaS — because they want measurable ROI out of all their marketing channels, including content.
 This makes sense.

 But there are some, for example, later stage companies with existing large lead generation numbers, that may want to use content for traffic and email signup growth.
-Others just have a vague idea that they want to do content, and may not even realize that this is a choice they can make (i.e. they assume content is solely for getting traffic and brand awareness).
+Others just have a vague idea that they want to do inbound marketing, and may not even realize that this is a choice they can make (i.e. they assume content is solely for getting traffic and brand awareness).

 The first thing to understand is that this is a choice.
-You can optimize content around metrics like traffic and email signups (what most digital marketing agencies do), or you can optimize content for generating leads and sales (what our agency does).
+You can optimize content around metrics like website traffic and email signups (what most digital marketing agencies do), or you can optimize content for generating leads and sales (what our agency does).

-If you just want traffic to grow your online presence, it will be much easier to find an agency whose strategy aligns with your goal.
+If you just want website traffic to grow your online presence, it will be much easier to find an agency whose strategy aligns with your goal.

 However, most businesses ultimately want to see ROI from content, which means seeing leads or purchases attributable to content and meaningful increases in revenue over time.